There was only now. I guess that’s all there ever really is, right?

 The shivering grew worse, and I braced my palms against the tree as my legs threatened to buckle.
 “And what might that be?”

 I turned to run, but tendrils of mist shot out and seized me, and held me fast by the waist, wrists and ankles.

 The figure drifted closer.
 Hold still, Precious Human; it will be over sooner if you’re still.

 I didn’t.
 I couldn’t.

 The scythe descended; I felt it cut and dig, but the slice was not clean.
-Blood spouted as I writhed and gurgled, growing cold, twisting in the manacles of mist, crying out to silent gods in abandoned temples, and screaming my agony to a barren sky.
+Blood spouted as I writhed and gurgled bloody spit, my flesh growing even colder, limbs twisting in the manacles of mist, my soul crying out to silent gods in abandoned temples, and screaming my agony to a barren sky.